sajayi-hacken/devops-chat-ctf-workbook/cot_poisoning.md

 if "run_shell_command(" in text \
   and not self._bypass_triggered \
   and self.user_role!="admin":
-    return "⛔ Permission denied: Only Admins can run shell commands."
+    return "Permission denied: Only Admins can run shell commands."

 Attack Vectors & Examples
 Direct JSON Injection